vikasbadola/Laravel-cron/README.md

 ## Laravel Framework 9.21.3 - Cron job to import data from api.

 In this project there is an implementation of Laravel cron job for accessing an API and saving data into database.
+There is one more command to generate a report into csv format and save it into the public/download folder.

 ## Requirements